mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 An FSM file is a human-readable, plain-text file that specifies an LTS and it supports not only labelling of transitions but also of states.
-Besides that it also allows to express probabilities.
+Besides that it can also express probabilities.
 The states are numbered from 1 to *n* where *n* is the highest state number occurring in the transition system.
-It typically has the extension ``.fsm``.
+A file typically has the extension ``.fsm``.

 The states are numbered from 1 to *n* where *n* is the maximum of the highest number of a state occurring in any transition, or the number of state labels.